Get Custom Training

 Example:

-Correlate learning to clearance dwell time, documentation errors, grant disbursement, and adoption of reforms to prioritize modules.
+Analytics tools link training completion to metrics such as border clearance dwell time, documentation errors, the pace of grant disbursement, and adoption of reforms to help prioritize training modules.

 Predicting Training Needs and Outcomes